karthik31031992/Reltio/README.md

 Last Updated Date  : 16th Jun 2021
 LUB                : Karthik Athota
 Version            : 2.6.6
-Description        : Added new functionality to Read File from S3 and Load into Reltio Tenant
+Description        : Added new functionality to Read File from S3 and use refresh token  instead of Username & password to Load into Reltio Tenant

 v2.6.4
 Last Updated Date  : 19th Nov 2019